oysteinovrebo/docker-simple-ftp-server/README.md

 Simple FTP server using pyftpdlib, for development use

-Fork of https://github.com/mauler/docker-simple-ftp-server, using passive mode ports
+Fork of https://github.com/mauler/docker-simple-ftp-server, using passive mode ports and no docker volume.

 How to use